omereis/RedPitaya/doc/appsFeatures/apps-featured/streaming/appStreaming.rst

 Streaming
 #######################

-Streaming application enables user to stream data from STEMlab to :
+Streaming application enables user to stream data from Red Pitaya to :

-    * Local file stored on STEMlab SD card
+    * Local file stored on Red Pitaya SD card
     * Over ethernet to remote computer using UDP or TCP protocol

 User is able to set: